otuemre/dsa-Java/README.md

 - **Recursion**: is a process where a method calls itself to solve a problem by breaking it into smaller sub-problems.
 It is a powerful technique often used in mathematical computations, advanced sorting algorithms, and navigating data structures like trees.
 [See More](./src/Recursion/RECURSION.md)

+## Graphs
+- **Graphs**: A versatile data structure used to model relationships between objects.
+Graphs are fundamental in solving problems across domains like computer networks, social networks, navigation systems, and more.
+[See More](./src/Graphs/GRAPHS.md)

 ## Acknowledgments

 - Data Structures & Algorithm Playlist by [Bro Code](https://www.youtube.com/@BroCodez)